nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `clear appointment`
 * `clear all`

-### Exiting the program : `exit`

-Exits the program.

-Format: `exit`
+## Storage

-### Saving the data
+#### Saving the data

 PocketEstate data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
+PocketEstate data are saved as a JSON file after any command that modifies the data of the app.

+* The default property storage data file used is `[JAR file location]/data/propertybook.json`.
+* The default appointment storage data file used is `[JAR file location]/data/appointmentbook.json`.

-### Editing the data file
+#### Editing the data file

-PocketEstate data are saved as a JSON file `[JAR file location]/data/pocketestate.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update data directly by editing the data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, PocketEstate will discard all data and start with an empty data file at the next run.
+For example, if the property storage data file is corrupted but the appointment storage data file is in the correct format, PocketEstate will start with an empty data file for properties and use the original data file for appointments.
 </div>

-### Archiving data files `[coming in v2.0]`
+#### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._